 Biobanks of organoids are now being generated, for example from cancer patients, which could be used to identify drugs effective against a broad spectrum of disease phenotypes.
 In personalised healthcare applications, patient-specific organoids may help identify the best drug for individual patients.
 In regenerative medicine, organoids derived from healthy donor cells, or from patients after genetic correction, can be used as a source of cells or tissues.

 One major advantage of organoid cultures for disease modelling, compared with traditional cell cultures of a single cell type, is their ability to mimic pathologies at the organ level.
 Added to that, some diseases are peculiar to humans and therefore not replicable in animal models.
 The idea that organoids can model human pathologies has opened the door to studies on the feasibility of drug testing and screening applications.

 The path towards a broad-ranging translation of organoid technology into real-life preclinical and clinical applications remains challenging.
 However, much has already been achieved in revealing the amazing level of self-organisation that stem cells can display when cultured under the appropriate conditions, as well as in expanding the list of organoid types.

-Overcoming these challenges at ITB requires a concerted, multidisciplinary effort.
-Bringing together our deep expertise in human biology, engineering and data analytics will have a significant impact in the coming years, enabling science fiction soon to become a reality for the benefit of patients.
+Overcoming these challenges at the IHB requires a concerted, multidisciplinary effort.
+Bringing together our deep expertise in human biology, engineering and data analytics will have a significant impact in the coming years, enabling science fiction to soon become a reality for the benefit of patients.